-- Disconnect power from where the leak is and from its proximity. - Stop the water from flowing, from i.e. the water mains, if possible. - Notify of the situation immediately: - to the maintenance personnel: Tapiolan Lämpö Oy, phone 020 7505380, service 020 7505380 - Contact the emergency number if needed 112. - Main water shutoff: Heat distribution room, entry via the door next to staircase E - Electricity switchboard: Staircase E
+- Disconnect power from where the leak is and from its proximity. - Stop the water from flowing, from i.e. the water mains, if possible. - Notify of the situation immediately: - to the maintenance personnel: Tapiolan Lämpö Oy, phone 020 7505380, service 020 7505380 - Contact the emergency number if needed 112. - Main water shutoff: Heat distribution room, basement A - Electricity switchboard: Basement A